johnnynunez/gstaichi/docs/design/llvm_sparse_runtime.md

-# How is Taichi's LLVM Sparse Runtime Implemented?
+# How is GsTaichi's LLVM Sparse Runtime Implemented?

 Last update: 2022-04-21

 ---
-The Taichi LLVM sparse runtime can be found in the taichi/runtime/llvm directory of the Taichi repository on GitHub.
+The GsTaichi LLVM sparse runtime can be found in the gstaichi/runtime/llvm directory of the GsTaichi repository on GitHub.
 It consists of one header file for each SNode type and a single common source file, **runtime.cpp**, which applies to all SNode types.
-The URL for the Taichi repository on GitHub is: <https://github.com/taichi-dev/taichi/tree/master/taichi/runtime/llvm/runtime_module>
+The URL for the GsTaichi repository on GitHub is: <https://github.com/taichi-dev/gstaichi/tree/master/gstaichi/runtime/llvm/runtime_module>

 # SNode

-There are four types of SNodes in Taichi: `dense`, `bitmasked`, `pointer` and `dynamic`. `dynamic` or `pointer` SNodes are spatially sparse in nature: Cells in them are not necessarily stored contiguously.
+There are four types of SNodes in GsTaichi: `dense`, `bitmasked`, `pointer` and `dynamic`. `dynamic` or `pointer` SNodes are spatially sparse in nature: Cells in them are not necessarily stored contiguously.
 Therefore, when this doc talks about sparse SNodes hereafter, it refers to `dynamic` and `pointer` SNodes.

-Each SNode type comes with an `XMeta` struct derived from [`StructMeta`](https://github.com/taichi-dev/taichi/blob/2cdc58078ecd2aef2cde608f07325108c5b3d5a5/taichi/runtime/llvm/runtime.cpp#L365-L383). `StructMeta` has the following properties:
+Each SNode type comes with an `XMeta` struct derived from [`StructMeta`](https://github.com/taichi-dev/gstaichi/blob/2cdc58078ecd2aef2cde608f07325108c5b3d5a5/gstaichi/runtime/llvm/runtime.cpp#L365-L383). `StructMeta` has the following properties:

 * `snode_id`: SNode ID.
 * `i32 X_get_num_elements(Ptr meta, Ptr node)`: Returns the capacity this SNode can hold.
 Note that it is *not* the current number of active cells, but the maximum.